2/3 Cup Butter In Grams

 • Salted Butter: Salted butter typically weighs slightly more than unsalted butter due to the added salt.
 The difference might be only a few grams, but it can accumulate and affect the final result in sensitive recipes.

 • Cold Butter: Cold, hard butter is denser than softened butter because it contains less air.
-Therefore, 2/3 cup of cold butter would weigh slightly more than 151 grams.
+So, 2/3 cup of cold butter would weigh slightly more than 151 grams.
 This difference isn't always significant, but it can matter in recipes requiring precise butter-to-flour ratios.

 • Clarified Butter: Clarified butter, with its removed water and milk solids, is lighter than regular butter.
 Converting 2/3 cup of clarified butter to grams would yield a significantly lower weight.